 In 2005, a former employee of Fisher Scientific, George Baroni, developed mesothelioma.
 He had been exposed to asbestos while working for the manufacturer from 1959 to 1994.
 Baroni did not live to see the trial, but the jury ultimately awarded his family $226,000.

-A former teacher named James Herbet also filed a lawsuit against Fisher Scientific in 2012 after he was diagnosed with mesothelioma.
+In 2012, a former teacher named James Herbet also filed a lawsuit against Fisher Scientific after he was diagnosed with mesothelioma.
 Herbet argued he had been exposed to asbestos while using Fisher Scientific’s laboratory equipment in his classrooms from 1979 to 2002.
 A federal judge dismissed the lawsuit, however, because the American school where Herbet had worked was located overseas.

 View our resources for patients and familiesGet Help Today